SuRIA Home Solar Rebate:

 Three steps to your rebate

 The rebate is implemented from 1 June 2026.
-Full procedural detail will be released by SEDA / TNB — we'll guide you through every step.
+Full procedural detail will be released by SEDA / TNB, and we'll guide you through every step.

 Commission with TNB